sulu/docs/detail-specification/000-foundation/DET-002-Validation.md

 ## Result

 Both Candidates dont implement all requirements.
-But we have decided to use one of them and build the localization with an other library.
+But we have decided to use ParsleyJS and add the localization.

 ## ParsleyJS Example